-- (1) The Secretary of State may make regulations requiring, subject to such exceptions as may be prescribed, persons who are driving or riding in motor vehicles on a road to wear seat belts of such description as may be prescribed. - (2) Regulations under this section- - (a) may make different provision in relation to different classes of vehicles, different descriptions of persons and different circumstances, - [F86(aa) may, for the purpose of implementing the seat belt Directive, authorise the wearing of a seat belt approved under the law of a member State other than the United Kingdom,] - (b) shall include exceptions for- - [F87(i) the driver of or a passenger in a motor vehicle constructed or adapted for carrying goods, while on a journey which does not exceed the prescribed distance and which is undertaken for the purpose of delivering or collecting any thing,] - (ii) the drivers of vehicles while performing a manoeuvre which includes reversing. - (iii) any person holding a valid certificate signed by a medical practitioner to the effect that it is inadvisable on medical grounds for him to wear a seat belt, - [F88(bb)] shall, for the purpose of implementing the seat belt Directive, include an exception for any person holding a certificate to the like effect as that
+- (1) The Secretary of State may make regulations requiring, subject to such exceptions as may be prescribed, persons who are driving or riding in motor vehicles on a road to wear seat belts of such description as may be prescribed. - (2) Regulations under this section- - (a) may make different provision in relation to different classes of vehicles, different descriptions of persons and different circumstances, - [F90(aa) may, for the purpose of implementing the seat belt Directive, authorise the wearing of a seat belt approved under the law of a member State other than the United Kingdom,] - (b) shall include exceptions for- - [F91(i) the driver of or a passenger in a motor vehicle constructed or adapted for carrying goods, while on a journey which does not exceed the prescribed distance and which is undertaken for the purpose of delivering or collecting any thing,] - (ii) the drivers of vehicles while performing a manoeuvre which includes reversing, - (iii) any person holding a valid certificate signed by a medical practitioner to the effect that it is inadvisable on medical grounds for him to wear a seat belt,

-Changes to legislation: Road Traffic Act 1988, Part I is up to date with all changes known to be in force on or before 25 June 2024.
+Changes to legislation: Road Traffic Act 1988, Part I is up to date with all changes known to be in force on or before 29 August 2024.
 There are changes that may be brought into force at a future date.
 Changes that have been made appear in the content and are referenced with annotations.
 (See end of Document for details)